PetToyCo/elizabeth_ProxyServer/README.md

 # elizabeth_ProxyServer
-This is a proxy server for the individual PetToyCo services.
-Currently it is setup to serve only the description_directions_attributes_ service.
+This is a proxy server for PetToyCo's services.
+Currently it is set up to serve the 5 services listed in Related Projects.

 ## Related Projects
 - https://github.com/PetToyCo/reviews